Superior Food Grade Flooring WA Culinary Spaces Are Looking For

 - Over 101 sqm: For bigger projects, they may take up to a week.

-- Custom Projects: If you are looking to have custom flooring designs, intricate patterns, special features (such as nonslip or chemical resistance), the timeline for your project can be longer.
+- Custom Projects: If you are looking to have custom flooring designs, intricate patterns, or special features (such as nonslip or chemical resistance), the timeline for your project can be longer.
 Detailed planning and execution are required for such projects.

 One consideration you should keep in mind is that the amount of time your floor covering takes to cure may affect the total span too.
-The installation will be finished within a couple of days, but the floor may not cure fully for this time period to allow for regular operational use.
+The installation will be finished within a couple of days, but the floor may not cure fully in this time period to allow for regular operational use.

 We include a defined schedule from the onset of the project to give you an accurate idea of when your new flooring will be ready for use.

-Please contact PM Industries for a more detailed schedule based on your custom requirements, and let us assist you in scheduling your flooring project so that it doesn’t interfere with the daily flow of your work day.
+Please contact PM Industries for a more detailed schedule based on your custom requirements, and let us assist you in scheduling your flooring project so that it doesn’t interfere with the daily flow of your workday.

 How can I identify a professional food grade flooring installer?

-- Functional and Attractive: Although function is everything, commercial flooring may also be attractive, with features such as coatings that come in different colours that can separate areas or improve the general look of your building.
+- Functional and Attractive: Although functionality is everything, commercial flooring may also be attractive, with features such as coatings that come in different colours that can separate areas or improve the general look of your building.

 By choosing PM Industries, you can be confident that your floors will be safe, clean and customised to meet the specific requirements of your business.